 These easy pea fritters are both vibrant in colour and taste.
 You can whip them up in no time using frozen peas, a touch of mint, garlic, spring onions and a couple of basic binding agents.
-They make a great snack or appetiser and work well in lunch boxes.
-Babies and toddlers love these nutritious pea fritters!
-Make them kid-friendly by leaving out the mint, mustard and garlic.

 Try them as a side with these crispy fish goujons.
 For other super-quick dinner recipes, try this lemon garlic pasta or these chicken rissoles.

-What's to love about these pea fritters:
+What's to love about these pea fritters

 - Nutritious as a source of plant-based protein